https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 MT: Hm?

-JT: The store in Chicago that we talked about earlier, Neiman Marcus (ph), was
+JT: The store in Chicago that we talked about earlier, Neiman Marcus (ph), was that it?

 MT: Yes, I think it was